chebykinn/university/english/lab2/report/report.md

 8. dealing with

+## Exercise 10

+2. carried out

+3. develop

+4. noticed

+5. was passing

+6. commonly utilised

+7. making

+8. don't have

+9. powered

+10. weren't invented

+11. were first designed

+12. then manufactured

+13. used

+14. extracting

+15. be found

 ## Exercise 11

 2. Laser beam is an optical device, which produces intense beam of coherent light with same wavelength